FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/pidf_coefficients/pidf-coefficients.rst

 Note that changes made to the PIDF coefficients do not persist if you power cycle the REV Robotics Control Hub or REV Robotics Expansion Hub.
-If you need your changes to persist, consider modifying your OpMode to store state information on the Control Hub Android phone.
+If you need your changes to persist, consider modifying your OpMode to store state information on the Control Hub or Android phone.
 The Android Developer website has a tutorial on how to save data from your app onto an Android device `here <https://developer.android.com/training/data-storage>`__